henryjameslau/henryjameslau.github.io/_drafts/2017-10-05-The-difference-between-bold-and-bald.md

 # The difference between bold and bald

 Do you get those questions that you wish you knew someone who could answer them?
 For me I always get those with linguistics.
 Luckily I know a linguist.
-In fact someone with a PhD in linguistics, Dr Sarah Foxen.
+In fact someone with a PhD in linguistics, [Dr Sarah Foxen](https://twitter.com/sarahfoxen).

-And one office conserversation arguing over the pronounciation between brooch and broach turned into a mini linguistics study.
+One particular office conversation arguing over the pronounciation between brooch and broach turned into a mini linguistics study.

 I asked Google to read them [brooch](http://ssl.gstatic.com/dictionary/static/sounds/20160317/brooch--_gb_1.mp3) and [broach](http://ssl.gstatic.com/dictionary/static/sounds/20160317/broach--_gb_1.mp3).
 I heard a difference.
 Sarah didn't.
 So we put the sounds through a spectrographic analysis tool used by linguists called [praat](http://www.fon.hum.uva.nl/praat/).